USC-ACTLab/rlss/README.md

 ## TODO

+D* fix obstacle handling
+D    * fix A* and shift hyperplanes, only
-* use usenko data structure for obstacles
+D    * use usenko data structure for obstacles ?;
+* look into RVO2 baseline
+    * supports obstacles: http://gamma.cs.unc.edu/RVO2/documentation/2.0/using.html; how would we model target trajectories?
+D * try doing discrete planning when original traj up to horizon has obs
 * automatic test/movie generation?